civboot/fngi/README.md

 # fngi: a readable language that grows from the silicon

+> **UPDATE:** Will be [eliminating spor](./notes/spor_future.md), with many
-> **UPDATE:** almost ready to start implementing modules.
-The language is really
+> other benefits.
+On fngi side, I'm almost ready to start implementing modules.
-> comming to life.
-Should have user-defined modules soon-ish!
+> I hit some kind of memory bug and decided another re-implementation was in
+> order.

 If we want to build an entirely understandable tech stack (as part of [civboot.org](http://civboot.org) or [bootstrappable.org](http://bootstrappable.org))